Consumer confidence index: Consumer-demand surveys versus consumer-confidence and -sentiment surveys

-Consumer-demand surveys are interview-based statistical surveys that measure the percentage of households that will buy a car, white goods, PCs, TVs, home furnishings, kitchenware or toys in, for example, the next three-month period.
-The surveys provide a percentage of those who will purchase more, less or the same amount of food and clothing in the next three months than in the corresponding period the year before.
-If you ask people about their purchasing behavior within the coming six or 12 months, there will be more of those who “hope to be able to buy”, than if consumers are asked about what they will purchase in the next three months.
+Consumer-demand surveys are interview-based statistical surveys that measure the percentage of households that will buy a car, white goods, PCs, TVs, home furnishings, kitchenware, or toys in, for example, the next three-month period.
+The surveys provide a percentage of those who will purchase more, less, or the same amount of food and clothing in the next three months than in the corresponding period the year before.
+If you ask people about their purchasing behavior within the coming six or 12 months, there will be more of those who "hope to be able to buy", than if consumers are asked about what they will purchase in the next three months.
 The shorter the time spans, the closer to actual behavior.

-Consumer-confidence and -sentiment surveys measure how people are doing financially, how they look at the overall economy of the country or business conditions in the country, if they think that the government is doing a good or a poor job and if people think that it is a good or a bad time to buy a car or to buy or sell a house.
+Consumer confidence and sentiment surveys measure how people are doing financially, how they look at the overall economy of the country or business conditions in the country, if they think that the government is doing a good or a poor job and if people think that it is a good or a bad time to buy a car or to buy or sell a house.

 When the business cycle is fairly stable, consumer demand surveys and consumer confidence and sentiment indices will often correlate closely and indicate the same direction of the economy, but in times with a high degree of economic or political uncertainty or during a prolonged crisis, the two types of consumer surveys might differ significantly.
-In 2011 the confidence and sentiment surveys went up from March to April, while consumer demand surveys dropped significantly.
+In 2011, confidence and sentiment surveys went up from March to April, while consumer demand surveys dropped significantly.
 In August 2011, the confidence and sentiment surveys dropped significantly and stayed low during September and October, while consumer demand surveys showed resilience, a development confirmed later by official statistics.

-A 2022 study has found found that the consumer confidence index always plays a positive and also statistically significant function in the development of consumption.
+A 2022 study found that the consumer confidence index always plays a positive and statistically significant function in the development of consumption.

 In Canada

 The Conference Board of Canada's index of consumer confidence has been ongoing since 1980.
 It is constructed from responses to four attitudinal questions posed to a random sample of Canadian households.
 Those surveyed are asked to give their views about their households' current and expected financial positions and the short-term employment outlook.
-They are also asked to assess whether now is a good or a bad time to make a major purchase such as a house, car or other big-ticket items.
+They are also asked to assess whether now is a good or a bad time to make a major purchase, such as a house, car or other big-ticket items.